devsecopsbiz/cookbook/README.md

     ![](img/OWASP-pipeline.png)

-    This will generate the following build pipeline:
+    This will generate an additional build pipeline, now available together with the remaining ones.
+    Navigate back to *Pipelines*, *Builds* to double check:

     ![](img/OWASP-build.png)